Featured post

 Miss Celebrity Scissor-tailed Meets Miss Annie and Miss Ethel Piggies

 The elegant Scissor-tailed Flycatcher gracing our region is the second Scissor-tailed to land in Massachusetts in as many years, two winters in a row.
 They both made their stopovers at similar habitats, wide open fields with berry-rich shrubs and trees outlining the fields.
 Last year’s Scissor-tailed perched on the Bluebird boxes at Audubon’s Ipswich River Wildlife Sanctuary, foraging over the field for insects and dining on crabapple and bittersweet berries.
 This year’s beauty is making her home in a field that includes a pigpen!
 She skirts the edges looking for berries and insects but spends most of her time perched in the pen with Ethel and Annie.
-In addition to the insects the Scissor-tailed forages for in the pen and farm fileds, there are crabapple trees, bittersweet, Staghorn Sumac, and Pokeberry.
+In addition to the insects the Scissor-tailed forages for in the pen and farm fields, there are crabapple trees, bittersweet, Staghorn Sumac, and Pokeberry.

 She has the gorgeous tail characteristic of the Scissor-tailed Flycatcher however, the male’s tails are even longer.
 The long forked tails assist the expert aerialists in catching insects mid-air, a behavior called ‘hawking.’
 Hawking is described as a feeding strategy where the bird sallies forth from a perch to snatch an insect mid-flight, then returns to the same, or to a different, perch.